httpwg/http-extensions/draft-ietf-httpbis-secondary-server-certs.md

 The client is permitted to make subsequent requests for resources upon receipt of a SERVER_CERTIFICATE frame without further action from the server.

-Upon receiving a complete series of SERVER_CERTIFICATE frames, the receiver may validate the Exported Authenticator value by using the exported authenticator API.
+Upon receiving a SERVER_CERTIFICATE frame, the receiver may validate the Exported Authenticator value by using the exported authenticator API.
 This returns either an error indicating that the message was invalid or the certificate chain and extensions used to create the message.